FREE DELIVERY* 2-3 WORKING DAYS DELIVERY

-There are basically three types of loft ladders - 'Folding' loft ladders, 'Sliding' or 'Concertina' style ladders, including the telescopic loft ladder range.
 When you are measuring up for your new loft ladders you need to make a few 'key' measurements but bear in mind some of these are slightly different depending on which type of ladder you want to buy.
 We have set out to show you the main measurements in a bit more detail including how to measure them accurately.
-If you need any help please call us on 01204 590 232.
+If you need any help please get in touch with our team or call us on 01204 590 232.
+Below you will find a diagram to help and brief explanations on what each measurement is:

 This is the distance measured from the floor, where your ladders will rest, to the ceiling of the same room.
 This measurement is usually required if the ladders are of the 'Folding' style, or come with an integrated frame and hatch.
 When you look at the specifications for a loft ladder they will usually indicate the minimum and the maximum floor to ceiling height that the ladders can be made to fit.